annaleda/kubernates/exems/killer.md

 **Istanza:** `ssh ckad7326`

-Team Mercury asked you to perform some operations using Helm, all in Namespace mercury:
+Team Mercury asked you to perform some operations using Helm, all in Namespace `mercury`:

-Delete release internal-issue-report-apiv1
+Delete release `internal-issue-report-apiv1`

-Upgrade release internal-issue-report-apiv2 to any newer version of chart killershell/nginx available
+Upgrade release `internal-issue-report-apiv2` to any newer version of chart `killershell/nginx` available

-Install a new release internal-issue-report-apache of chart killershell/apache.
+Install a new release `internal-issue-report-apache` of chart `killershell/apache`.
 The Deployment should have two replicas, set these via Helm-values during install

 There seems to be a broken release, stuck in pending-install state.
 Find it and delete it